szjani/predaddy/README.md

 SimpleMessageBus is a basic implementation of the MessageBus interface.
 Currently, all other MessageBus implementations extend this class.

-If you use CQRS, then I highly recommend to use the pre-configured `AnnotationBasedEventBus` and `AnnotationBasedCommandBus` classes.
+If you use CQRS, then I highly recommend to use the pre-configured `EventBus` and `CommandBus` classes.
 For more information, please scroll down.

 ### Handler methods/functions